Organizing Pinterest Boards, via Sections

 I forgot.
 With rare exceptions, tech companies introduce new features not for the customer, but for the press and similar me-look-good rationales.

 In this instance, Pinterest recently rolled out a much ballyhooed organizational aid: Pinterest board sections.
 Instead of, say, one “Social Media” board holding 1900 pins, the board can be broken into sectional boards with each focused on a topic, i.e. Social Media: Twitter, Social Media: Facebook, Social Media: Facebook Page, Social Media: StumbleUpon, etc.

 Turns out, Pinterest —-and WordPress— analyze only the surface of things.
-That’s a polite way of noting a brutally sloppy/lazy thought process.
+That’s a polite way of noting a brutally sloppy / lazy thought process.
 Both have amassed a huge following.
 Both pretend to cater to users.
-Both lie.
-I’ll provide detailed proof to support these statements, as regards WordPress, in a subsequent post.
-Today, the laser focuses on Pinterest.
+This post highlights Pinterest’s related lie.

 Embedding Pinterest Boards?
 Maybe

 Pinterest serves as a research /visual bookmarking service, as opposed to a typical social media network’s message exchange.
-Given that inherent bookmarking focus, the gift of an embed feature delights with its promise of easy sharing.
+Given that inherent bookmarking focus, the gift of an embed feature thrills with its promise of easy sharing via a blog post.

 On a WordPress site, sharing materializes via embedding a Pinterest board.
 How?
 Situate the associated url on a line, by itself, ensuring no spaces appear at the start or end of the line.
 Easy peasy, right?
 Once upon a time, yes.

 It works, but only if the embed references an old-school Pinterest board, that is, a level-one or top-tier board.
 Example:

 - (1)Social Media ← yep, works as proclaimed